Background

 Overview

 The Ovid platform provides a comprehensive selection of features and functions to help build robust search strategies that are able to cope with the complexities of both language and document composition.
-Drawing upon six examples of common questions that are often put to Ovid Customer Support, this Focused Search looks at how operators, wildcards and commands can be used to effect across databases on the Ovid platform.
+First and foremost among these features and functions are the so-called ‘operators’.
+Essentially, these are commands that instruct the search engine to combine search terms in a certain way.
+These commands, used individually but more usually in their combination, will enable you to carry out targeted searching.
+The operators available on Ovid are OR, AND, NOT, ADJ, ADJn and FREQ.
+An overview is given in the graphic below.
 Fuller details are provided in the Ovid Online Help as well as the Database Field Guide for the individual database you are searching in.

 There are two variations of the Ovid proximity operator, ADJ and ADJn.
 The first, ADJ, carries out a regular phrase search finding the terms together in the order in which they have been entered.
 By contrast, the second variant, ADJn where ‘n’ is a number, carries out a search for the adjacent terms separated by n-1 words apart, the terms occurring in any order.

-When used in Ovid, the FREQ or frequency operator, takes the form x.ab./FREQ=n where ‘x’ represents a search term, ‘.ab’ the field in which the search should be conducted, here the Abstract (AB) field, ‘freq’, the Ovid command for this function and ‘n’ the number of occurrences of term x being sought after.
-This operator can be used to great effect in full text databases, such as the Cochrane Database of Systematic Reviews or YourJournals@Ovid.
+When used in Ovid, the FREQ or frequency operator shown in [Example 3], takes the form ‘x.ab./FREQ=n’ where ‘x’ represents a search term, ‘.ab’ the field in which the search should be conducted, here the Abstract (AB) field, ‘freq’, the Ovid command for this function and ‘n’ the number of occurrences of term x being sought after.
+This operator can be used to great effect in full-text databases, such as the Cochrane Database of Systematic Reviews or YourJournals@Ovid.
 It can also be used meaningfully in text-rich fields such as Abstract (AB).
-In this Focused Search example, the terms being search for, i.e. PHQ-9, PHQ-15 and GAD-7 refer to established forms of reporting patient outcomes (PROs).
-Used at times individually, they are also deployed in combination.
-The searches as depicted in Example 4 yield records indicating that the mixed use of PROs is a dominant theme in the retrieved records as opposed to being simply mentioned.
+In this Focused Search example, the terms being search for, i.e. truncated forms of the terms ‘migraine’ and ‘acupuncture therapy’ will return documents where these two ideas, occur together, at least 3 times each in the abstract field.
+The implication being that the returned documents are on point, are useful in their own right but can also be examined further to see how their subject headings and keywords treat the subject matter.

-The 12 search expressions listed in this Focused Search also run on other bibliographic databases, for example Embase on Ovid and APA PsycInfo.
+The 12 search expressions listed in this Focused Search also run on other bibliographic databases, for example, Embase on Ovid.
 Use the Change option on the Ovid platform to bring up the All Resources menu and select the database or the databases in combination, across which you want to search.

-Lastly, note too, the user created annotations, e.g. [Ovid Trainer: Example 6].
+Lastly, note too, the user created annotations, e.g. [Example 1].
 These can be added to search lines when placed between block brackets [ ].
 The annotations can also be added to, amended, or deleted using the Edit option available via the search screen under Actions / More / Edit.

 Search Stategy